Vet Camp – June 17-22, 2018

 Campers will have various meal options for breakfast and lunch in The Student Center.
 Unlike breakfast and lunch, dinner is held in The Village Dining facility, where they have unlimited options of a buffet-style meal.

 The instructional activities and hands-on experiences for this camp will be held at the Auburn University Veterinary Medicine facility.

 Robbi Beauchamp joined the Office of Academic Affairs staff in the College of Veterinary Medicine in 2013.
 Robbi serves in the role of Scholarship Advisor and Coordinator of Student Development.
 She received a bachelor’s degree in Public Relations Speech Communications from Auburn University in 1988.
 Robbi brings 25 plus years of experience in the areas of marketing, communications, business administration, recruiting, public relations and fund-raising to her role at the College of Veterinary Medicine.
 She and her husband, Robert, met while in school at Auburn and upon graduating were married and established their family and businesses in the Auburn/Opelika area.

-Applications will be accepted until February 5, 2018 and selection e-mails will be sent on March 5, 2018.
+Applications are closed.
+Selection emails will be sent on March 5, 2018.

 CAMP FEE: $825 and includes: